-There are a lot of “homeschoolers” right now what with school being closed across Canada and the United States.
+There are a lot of “homeschoolers” right now with schools being closed across Canada and the United States.
 There is a lot of information out there about how to schedule the day, how to re-create school at home.
 School at home is going to look a lot different than actual public school.

 Doing School at Home

 This post contains affiliate links, see my disclosure policy for more information.

 School at home is going to look different than public school.
 To start, you have a very small amount of kids in your school, and in your classroom, especially if you have multiple grades.

 Let’s Take A Breath

 You are stressed about working from home or being off work, and now you are stressing about how to teach your kids.
 Relax, take a breath and let me tell you about deschooling.

 Deschooling is a period of adjustment that child goes through when leaving school and begins homeschooling.
 The child has the chance to decompress and disconnect from “school” being the default and “school ways” being the standard expectation.
 But this only happens through a lack of strict scheduling, and maybe even a complete lack of “school”.